Background pattern

 3. Storage of REZOLSTA

-1. What is REZOLSTA and how is it used
+1. What is REZOLSTA and what is it used for

 What is REZOLSTA?

-REZOLSTA contains the active principles darunavir and cobicistat.
+REZOLSTA contains the active ingredients darunavir and cobicistat.

-Darunavir belongs to a group of medications for HIV called “protease inhibitors”, which act by reducing the amount of HIV in your body to a very low level.
+Darunavir belongs to a group of HIV medications called "protease inhibitors", which reduce the amount of HIV in your body to a very low level.
 Darunavir is administered with cobicistat, which increases the amount of darunavir in your blood.

-Treatment with REZOLSTA will improve your immune system (your body's natural defenses) and reduce the risk of developing diseases related to HIV infection, although REZOLSTA is not a cure for HIV infection.
+Treatment with REZOLSTA will improve your immune system (your body's natural defenses) and reduce the risk of suffering from diseases related to HIV infection, although REZOLSTA is not a cure for HIV infection.

-REZOLSTA is used to treat adults and adolescents 12 years of age and older who weigh at least 40 kilograms and are infected with HIV (see How to take REZOLSTA).
+REZOLSTA is used to treat adults and adolescents from 12 years of age who weigh at least 40 kilograms and are infected with HIV (see How to take REZOLSTA).

 REZOLSTA should be taken in combination with other HIV medications.
 Your doctor will explain the most suitable combination of medications for you.

-2. What you need to know before starting REZOLSTA
+2. What you need to know before taking REZOLSTA

 Do not take REZOLSTA

-• if you have hadserious liver problems.
-Ask your doctor if you are unsure about the severity of your liver disease.
-You may need to have some additional tests.
+• if you have had severe liver problems.
+Ask your doctor if you have doubts about the severity of your liver disease.
+You may need to undergo additional tests.

 Do not combine REZOLSTA with any of the following medications